 Shea butter, mango seed butter, and cocoa butter work to moisturize as well.
 They have a very luxurious feel but will take a little more work to melt on your skin.

-You can use them on dry skin patches instead of moisturizing your entire body.
+You can use them on dry skin patches but moisturizing your entire body would turn out to be a lot of work.

 You have 3 simple solutions to moisturize your skin without worrying about preservatives.
 It’s time to start moisturizing!
 There are so many options, pick the ones that are right for you.